tomaswolf/gerrit-gitblit-plugin/README.md

   "[Gitblit is heavily filesystem based and does not support clustering.](https://groups.google.com/forum/#!topic/gitblit/Puc_3o-zTd0)"
   Additionally, he gives "[Small workgroups that require centralized repositories.](http://gitblit.com/faq.html#H15)" as the target audience.
 I run this plugin for such a group, and it appears to work mostly fine.
-Only the "commidiff" links on even moderately sized commits are bothersome: although patches are generates very quickly, the "commitdiff", which is basically just a nicely laid out patch display in the UI, takes ages and is taxing on the client browser.
+Only the "commidiff" links on even moderately sized commits are bothersome: although patches are generated very quickly, the "commitdiff", which is basically just a nicely laid out patch display in the UI, takes ages and is taxing on the client browser.

 * GitBlit 1.6.0 has a bug that will make the "raw" links fail for repositories in nested directories under `$GERRIT_SITE/git`.
 It works